-This has become a very hot topic in the last several years.
+This has become a very hot topic in the last decade.
 I’m referring to the practice of companies in the US, and other developed countries, outsourcing software development projects to companies in lower cost, developing countries.
-This is a strategy that has “taken off” and is rapidly becoming mainstream in the software industry.
+This is a strategy that has “taken off” and has become mainstream in the software industry.
 Much has been written on the social and macroeconomic consequences of this phenomenon.
 My take on it will be strictly from a business perspective.

 In my research in this area for a number of clients, several important questions popped to the forefront.
 I’ll address them one at a time.